The University of Saskatchewan

 TruncatedGaussian

-Each synthetic value is replaced by the closest real value from the original column.
+To enhance realism, each synthetic numeric value is replaced by the closest real value found in the original dataset.

 Use Cases: